Starting a business in Ireland

 A private company limited by shares (LTD) is a popular type of structure for businesses looking to set up in Ireland.
 For this, your company name must end with “Limited” or “Teoranta.”

-Ireland's regulations allow an LTD to have a flexible governance structure.
+Ireland's regulations allow an LTD company to have a flexible governance structure.
 The company can operate with a single director, provided a separate company secretary is appointed.
-This is unique to LTDs only, a feature that can better support small businesses and sole entrepreneurs in Ireland.
+This is unique to LTD companies, a feature that can better support small businesses and sole entrepreneurs in Ireland.

 This company setup is also attractive as it limits members' liability to the amount unpaid on their shares, ensuring that personal assets are protected.
-An LTD may have up to 149 members, which allows for a broad base of ownership.
-Should your LTD have only one shareholder, it will be referred to as a single member company.
+A LTD company may have up to 149 members, which allows for a broad base of ownership.
+Should your LTD company have only one shareholder, it will be referred to as a single member company.

 Designated activity company

 A designated activity company (DAC) can be either a private company limited by shares, or a private company limited by guarantee with share capital.
-When compared to an LTD, a DAC will have more specific regulations to which it must adhere.
+When compared to an LTD company, a DAC will have more specific regulations to which it must adhere.

 As such, for entities incorporated for specific purposes like joint ventures, the requirements of the DAC structure can enable more control and governance.
-Trustee companies and special purpose vehicle (SPV) companies also typically opt for this company setup in Ireland.
+Special purpose vehicle (SPV) companies for financial activity often opt for this company setup in Ireland.

 A DAC will require at least two directors, and its name must end with “Designated Activity Company” or “Cuideachta Gníomhnaíochta Ainmnithe” unless it qualifies for an exemption.

-For a DAC limited by shares, member liability during winding up is restricted to unpaid share amounts.
-Whereas in a DAC limited by guarantee, members are liable for unpaid share amounts as well as any promised contributions to the company's assets if it is wound up.
+For a DAC limited by shares, members liability during winding up is restricted to unpaid share amounts whereas in a DAC limited by guarantee, members are liable for unpaid share amounts as well as any promised contributions to the company's assets if it is wound up.

 Public limited company (PLC)